Night-Monkey/ASU-IoT-Product-Design-for-Medical-Device-and-Health-Care-/README.md

 - PC or Mac

 ## Load the code to compiler
-- load the *,cpp file
+- load the *.cpp file